OrderN/CONQUEST-release/docs/CONQUEST-manual/index.rst

 CONQUEST: a local orbital, large-scale DFT code
 ===============================================

-CONQUEST is a massively parallel DFT code, using a local orbital basis to represent the Kohn-Sham eigenstates or the density matrix.
+CONQUEST is a massively parallel density functional theory (DFT) code, using a local orbital basis to represent the Kohn-Sham eigenstates or the density matrix.
+CONQUEST can be applied to atoms, molecules, liquids and solids, but is particularly efficient for large systems.
 The code can find the ground state using exact diagonalisation of the Hamiltonian or via a linear scaling approach.
 The code has demonstrated scaling to over 2,000,000 atoms and 200,000 cores when using linear scaling.